Manhattan Project feed materials program: Uranium tetrachloride

 Orange oxide from Mallinckrodt was shipped to the Clinton Engineer Works, where it was converted to uranium tetrachloride (UCl4) used by the calutrons of the electromagnetic (Y-12) project.
 Initially, a process devised by Wendell Mitchell Latimer at the University of California, Berkeley was employed.
 This process involved first reducing orange oxide to brown oxide using hydrogen, and then reacting it with carbon tetrachloride (CCl4) at 400 C to produce uranium tetrachloride.

-Charles A. Kraus from Brown University devised another method that was more suitable for large-scale production.
+Charles A. Kraus from Brown University developed another method that was more suitable for large-scale production.
 It involved reacting the uranium oxide with carbon tetrachloride at high temperature and pressure to produce uranium pentachloride (UCl5) and phosgene (COCl2).
 Uranium tetrachloride is hygroscopic, so work with it had to be undertaken in gloveboxes that were kept dry with phosphorus pentoxide (P4O10), and phosgene was a lethal war gas, so the chemists had to wear gas masks when handling it.
 One fatality at Oak Ridge was attributable to exposure to phosgene.

 On 18 October 1944 an urgent request was received from Y-12 for 40 ST of uranium tetrachloride at the earliest possible date.
 Harshaw had produced uranium tetrachloride in the laboratory, so it was given the order.
 Large scale production commenced just three weeks later, on 7 November, and the order was completed on 1 January 1945.
-A supplementary order was then issued for another 32 ST.

-In February 1945, slightly enriched 1.4 percent uranium-235 feed material began arriving from the S-50 liquid thermal diffusion plant.
+A supplementary order was then issued for another 32 ST. In February 1945, slightly enriched 1.4 percent uranium-235 feed material began arriving from the S-50 liquid thermal diffusion plant.
 Shipments of product from S-50 to Y-12 were discontinued in April, and S-50 product was fed into the K-25 gaseous diffusion process instead.
 In March 1945, Y-12 began receiving feed enriched to 5 percent from K-25.
 The output of the S-50 and K-25 plants was in the form of uranium hexafluoride (UF6).
 This was reduced to orange oxide, which then underwent the usual process of conversion to uranium tetrachloride.
-About 60 kg of highly enriched uranium provided the fissile component of the Little Boy atomic bomb used in the atomic bombing of Hiroshima in August 1945.